-The geographic variation in medical costs and treatment utilization is well documented, but the underlying reasons for these differences remain unsolved.5 Therefore, this tool accounts for, but cannot statistically control, variables within the dataset including age and industry.
-The effect of geographic variability in medical costs is addressed by using Medicare's Geographic Practice Cost Index (GPCI), which is mapped to zip code by the Department of Labor.6 The GPCI provides payment indices for work performed, practice expense, and malpractice by geographic location.
+The geographic variation in medical costs and treatment utilization is known, but the underlying reasons for these differences remain mysterious.3 Therefore, our tools accounts and cannot "control" statistically with variables within our dataset including age and industry.
+The effect of geographic variability in medical costs was addressed by using Medicare's Geographic Practice Cost Index (GPCI), which is mapped to zip code by the Department of Labor.5 The GPCI provides payment indices for work performed, practice expense, and malpractice by geographic location.
 While the GPCI is typically multiplied to the corresponding relative value units (RVUs) of a procedure, a weighted average of the GPCI per zip code was used and multiplied so that the medical cost was associated with the disability claim.
-The weighted average used the distribution of work (52.5%), practice expense (43.7%), and malpractice (3.9%) percentages reported by the Government Accountability Office.7
+The weighted average used the distribution of work (52.5%), practice expense (43.7%), and malpractice (3.9%) percentages reported by the Government Accountability Office.6